MatthewKowal/MatthewKowal/README.md

 ### Hi there 👋
 My name is Matthew Kowal.
 I am a PhD Candidate and researcher in the Chemistry Department of the University of British Columbia in Vancouver.
-My current research interests are centered around computational optical microscopy for the visualization of single particles far below the diffraction limit.
-My goal is to build automated systems to facilitate the detection of nanoplastics.

-Have a look at my published articles on my [Google Scholar](https://scholar.google.com/citations?user=gWwZVDwAAAAJ&hl=en&oi=sra) profile.
+My research interests are centered around computational optical microscopy for the visualization of single particles far below the diffraction limit.
+I am applying these interests to build automated systems for the detection of nanoplastics, biomolecules and the dynamics of their interactions.
+If you're interested in the details you can read my published works on [Google Scholar](https://scholar.google.com/citations?user=gWwZVDwAAAAJ&hl=en&oi=sra).

+#### Here is some of the work that will appear in my thesis:
+- Microplastic characterization by Raman spectroscopy can be found in the mp-classifier respository.
+- A Deep Learning approach to sub-wavelength particle detection and characterization using iSCAT microscopy

 <!--